 - Corneo-scleral lenses and semi-scleral lenses are significantly larger than traditional GP lenses and rest near the junction between the cornea and the sclera.

 - Mini-scleral lenses vault over the whole corneal surface and rest on the anterior sclera.

 - Full scleral lenses are the largest in size and provide the most clearance between the back surface of the lens and the cornea.

-If you are interested in seeing if scleral lenses are right for you, our staff at Boyle Eye Specialists Scleral Lens Center help patients from all over Scranton or Lackawanna County, Pennsylvania.
-Dr. John Boyle will provide a comprehensive evaluation and the highest level of care.
+If you are interested, contact Boyle Eye Specialists Scleral Lens Center to find out if scleral lenses are right for you.
+Our staff helps patients from all over Scranton and Lackawanna County, Pennsylvania, and Dr. John Boyle will provide a comprehensive evaluation and the highest level of care.

 Scleral Lenses Provide More Comfort and Improved Vision